harryzcy/mailbox/doc/api.md

 ---

 [^1]: Field `generateText`:
-  If `on`, text is always generated from html.
+  If `on`, text is always generated from HTML.
   If `off`, text is never generated.
   If `auto` (default), text is generated if text is empty.